zakcali/GPT-thorax/README.md

 GPT-NER for Thorax-CT reports

-nodejs program to send mmg-reports and receive tagged outputs
+nodejs program to send "Thorax CT" reports and receive tagged outputs

 you must define enviromental variable GEMINI_API_KEY, which you obtain from google-ai-studio